senacor/Trader.AI/README.md

 * [Authors](#authors)

 ## Overview
 This Python application simulates a computer-based stock trading program.
-It contains a Stock Exchange which manages the transactions that connected Traders instruct it to do.
-The Traders itself may use a connected Predictor to receive information about future stock values.
-The goal of this application is to show the functionality of Neural Networks exemplarily.
+Its goal is to demonstrate the basic functionality of neural networks trained by supervised learning and reinforcement learning (deep Q-learning).

+The application consists of a stock exchange and serveral connected traders.
+The stock exchange asks each trader once per day for its orders, and executes any received ones.
+Each trader computes its orders using stock market information provided by the stock exchange.
+A trader consists of two components: A neural network for predicting future stock prices, and a neural network for computing orders based on these predictions.
+Thereby, the first neural network can be trained using supervised learning, and the latter neural network can be trained using reinforcement learning (deep Q-learning).

 The following resources provide some basic introductions into the topic of Neural Networks:
 * \# TODO [Material aus Confluence](https://tech-projects.senacor.com/confluence/pages/viewpage.action?pageId=30638253) ->
     sollten wir noch einzeln je nach Sinnhaftigkeit verlinken
 * \# TODO Unsere Präsentation fürs InnoLab, jedenfalls die Folien zum AI-/NN-/ML-Thema allgemein

-Some other interesting links:
+Some other interesting links: \# TODO
 * AI basics
   * [30 amazing applications of deep learning](http://www.yaronhadad.com/deep-learning-most-amazing-applications/)
   * [Neural Network to play a snake game – Towards Data Science – Medium](https://medium.com/towards-data-science/today-im-going-to-talk-about-a-small-practical-example-of-using-neural-networks-training-one-to-6b2cbd6efdb3)